 Perception Is Reality

 This picture is used as a test to demonstrate that people may not attach sounds to shapes arbitrarily: American college undergraduates and Tamil speakers in India called the shape on the left "kiki" and the one on the right "bouba".
 The bouba/kiki effect is a non-arbitrary mapping between speech sounds and the visual shape of objects.
 This effect was first observed by German-American psychologist Wolfgang Köhler in 1929.
 In psychological experiments, first conducted on the island of Tenerife (in which the primary language is Spanish), Köhler showed forms similar to those shown at the right and asked participants which shape was called "takete" and which was called "baluba" ("maluma" in the 1947 version).
-Data suggested a strong preference to pair the jagged shape with "takete" and the rounded shape with "baluba". [ 2 ] In 2001, Vilayanur S. Bouba/kiki Effect
+Data suggested a strong preference to pair the jagged shape with "takete" and the rounded shape with "baluba".
+In 2001, Vilayanur S. Bouba/kiki Effect

 An illusion is a distortion of the senses, revealing how the brain normally organizes and interprets sensory stimulation.
-While illusions distort reality, they are generally shared by most people. [ 1 ] Illusions may occur with more of the human senses, but visual illusions, optical illusions , are the most well known and understood.
+Though illusions distort reality, they are generally shared by most people.
+Illusions may occur with any of the human senses, but visual illusions (optical illusions), are the most well-known and understood.
 The emphasis on visual illusions occurs because vision often dominates the other senses.
 Illusion